instana/ingress-nginx-tracing/README.md

 kubectl apply -f deploy/instana-secret.yaml
 ```

-## Deploy Ingress NGINX with Instana settings
+## Deploy Kubernetes NGINX Ingress with Instana Settings

-Helm charts are provided since ingress-nginx version 0.31.
+Helm charts are provided since Kubernetes NGINX Ingress version 0.31.
 Version `ingress-nginx-2.11.1` is assumed as an example.
 We provide a custom values file [helm/ingress-nginx-instana.yaml](helm/ingress-nginx-instana.yaml).
 Adapt it to your needs.

 ### Helm 3